 Get up close and personal with the natural side of the Berry Islands when taking a scenic trip on a scooter or bike.

-If you are intrigued by the idea of seeing the sights with the wind in your face, there are a couple of businesses that can help make it happen.
-To read a more detailed discussion of this topic, visit this article about bike and scooter rentals.
+If you like the idea of experiencing the wind in your face, there are two businesses that can help.
+To learn more about bike and scooter rentals, visit this page.